WALK THE REGION WITH TED AND KATE

 This is a comfortable jaunt around a valley to the south of Banyuls-sur-Mer.
 It involves gentle climb to Puig del Mas followed by a short but steep climb along the beginning of the ‘Chemin de Walter Benjamin’ before re-joining a road that stays on the level at Col del Bast and then descending back to Puig del Mas.
 Good footwear is advised.

-Go to Banyuls-sur-ffMer, either by car south along D914 (or 1 euro bus), turn right at the roundabout on the sea front and head along the Avenue du Géneral de Gaulle to the monumental 18th railway bridge that crosses the river Baillaury.
+Head for Banyuls-sur-Mer, either by car south along D914 (or take the 1 euro bus), turn right at the roundabout on the sea front and head along the Avenue du Géneral de Gaulle to the monumental 18th railway bridge that crosses the river Baillaury.

 Park the car and take the foot bridge over the dried up Baillaury alongside the road to Puig del Mas.
 This is a simple and short climb along the Avenue Pierre de Marca to one of the oldest hamlets in the region, whose narrow streets are worth exploring.